mtconnect/cppagent/README.md

 	* `SuppressIPAddress` - Suppress the Adapter IP Address and port when creating the Agent Device ids and names for 1.7.
 		*Default*: false

+### Agent Adapter Configuration

+* `Url` - The URL of the source agent. `http:` or `https:` are accepted for the protocol.
+* `SourceDevice` – The Device name or UUID for the source of the data
+* `Count` – the number of items request during a single sample

+    *Default*: 1000

+* `Polling Interval` – The interval used for streaming or polling in milliseconds

+    *Default*: 500ms

+* `Reconnect Interval` – The interval between reconnection attampts in milliseconds

+    *Default*: 10000ms

+* `Use Polling` – Force the adapter to use polling instead of streaming.
+Only set to `true` if x-multipart-replace blocked.

+    *Default*: false

+* `Heartbeat` – The heartbeat interval from the server

+    *Default*: 10000ms

 logger_config configuration items
 -----